Is Your Business Number Marked as Spam?

 If you have a large sales team calling into a large geographic area, make sure you have the appropriate volume of local numbers.
 For example, it's advisable not to have a group of ten call center agents using the same local phone number for your outreach call attempts, as carriers will quickly flag that number as spam.

-Periodically rest your numbers; the same is true if a phone number is flagged as spam.
+Periodically rest your numbers; the same applies if a phone number is flagged as spam.
 As soon as you confirm it is flagged, please remove it from your outbound rotation.

 New call-to-action